rackerlabs/docs-core-infra-user-guide/cloud-interfaces/api/cloudfiles-api.rst

 Cloud Files API Investigation
 +++++++++++++++++++++++++++++
-Using an API, you can write software to automate function that could otherwise be performed manually by a person logged into the Cloud Control Panel.
+Using an API, you can write software to automate function that could otherwise be performed manually by a person logged in to the Cloud Control Panel.
 You can accelerate your understanding of how the API works by using the Cloud Control Panel to demonstrate the manual process before you begin to automate